 Beyond these temporary sensations, according to Dr. Amishi Jha, PhD of the University of Miami, there is evidence that regular meditation helps people develop greater executive control over the mind, even in unusually stressful circumstances.

 In Body & Brain centers, our classes are designed with a specific flow to help prepare you for meditation.
 The first step is to activate energy with simple but vigorous movements.
 Next comes deep stretching to circulate energy and calm the mind, and then breathing exercises to develop focus and accumulate energy.
-This flow is designed to help you to release stress, improve your internal energy balance and increase mindfulness.
+This flow is designed to help you release stress, improve your internal energy balance, and increase mindfulness.
 Afterward, it will be easier to calm your brainwaves during meditation.

 This meditation, often called jigam, is a part of many Body & Brain classes.
 It's an easy meditation that you can do at home.
 Choose a quiet time and place where interruptions are unlikely.